One repair leads to another!

 Remembering the Blessings

-We managed to get the porch set up with a lot of our patio furniture.
+The porch has been set up with lots of our patio furniture.
 The Mean Man worked on the yard tonight and started getting it into shape.
 We stood out in the street looking back up at the house and I was taken with just how beautiful it really is.
 Did I mention that the house is directly across the street from a funeral home?
 There was a funeral there yesterday, and I was reminded that a cold shower here, and having to let a toilet fill with water each time you need to use it are small things as compared to what that family faced yesterday.
 We are facing the challenges of renovating a beautiful old home, but at the end of the day, we’re at home.
 Someone else wasn’t lucky enough to make it home.
 I’ll take some first world problems as compared to the sadness associated with tragedy.